acvill/findMotifs/README.md

 ### Example

-To run `findmotifs.R` from the command line, ensure R is in your `PATH` and call the script with `Rscript`.
+To run `findMotifs.R` from the command line, ensure R is in your `PATH` and call the script with `Rscript`.

     export PATH=/programs/R-4.0.0/bin:$PATH
-    Rscript findmotifs.R -f EcoliC.fa -t PFMs.txt -c 90
+    Rscript findMotifs.R -f EcoliC.fa -t PFMs.txt -c 90

 Progress will print to the command line, and results will be written to `<fasta>_<cutoff>_findmotifs.txt` in the directory specified by `--out_dir`.
 To check for correct behavior, run the script using the example files and compare the output to `EcoliC.fa_90_findmotifs.txt` using `md5sum` or an equivalent checksum method.
 Because progress is monitored with `txtProgressBar()`, jobs submitted to a cluster will produce a jumbled outfile log.